The Devotion to the Holy Face of Jesus

 The Holy Face Image shows the face of Jesus as He carried the cross to Calvary.
 The engraved and reproduced image is inspired by the Veil of Veronica, the cloth that wiped Our Lord’s Face during His Passion.

-Tradition tells that Veronica gave her Veil to Pope Clement I. It remained hidden and protected in the Church’s heart for millennia, one of the most treasured artifacts.
+Tradition tells us that Veronica gave her Veil to Pope Clement I. It remained hidden and protected in the Church’s heart for millennia, one of the most treasured relics.

 Each approved reproduction bears the red wax seal and is touched to the original Veil, a fragment of the True Cross, and the spear of Longinus, making it a special relic of Christ’s Passion.